Endpoints

 Applications deployed on Kubernetes can provide information about their internal state with Container Probes.
 Depending on your Kubernetes configuration, the kubelet calls those probes and reacts to the result.

-By default, Spring Boot manages your Application Availability State.
+By default, Spring Boot manages your Application Availability state.
 If deployed in a Kubernetes environment, actuator gathers the “Liveness” and “Readiness” information from the ApplicationAvailability interface and uses that information in dedicated health indicators: LivenessStateHealthIndicator and ReadinessStateHealthIndicator.
 These indicators are shown on the global health endpoint ("/actuator/health").
 They are also exposed as separate HTTP Probes by using health groups: "/actuator/health/liveness" and "/actuator/health/readiness".

 You can then configure your Kubernetes infrastructure with the following endpoint information: